-The Amended and Restated Outside Director Compensation Policy provides for the following cash compensation program for our non-employee directors:
+The amended and restated outside director compensation policy provides for the following cash compensation program for our non-employee directors:

-- \$40,000 per year for service as a non-employee director; - \$30,000 per year for service as chairperson of the board of directors; - \$15,000 per year for service as chairperson of the audit committee; - \$7,500 per year for service as a member of the audit committee; - \$10,000 per year for service as chairperson of the compensation committee; - \$5,000 per year for service as a member of the compensation committee; - \$8,000 per year for service as chairperson of the nominating and corporate governance committee; and - \$4,000 per year for service as a member of the nominating and corporate governance committee.
+- \$40,000 per year for service as a non-employee director; - \$30,000 per year for service as chairperson of our board of directors; - \$15,000 per year for service as chairperson of our audit committee; - \$7,500 per year for service as a member of our audit committee; - \$10,000 per year for service as chairperson of our compensation committee; - \$5,000 per year for service as a member of our compensation committee; - \$8,000 per year for service as chairperson of our nominating and corporate governance committee; and - \$4,000 per year for service as a member of our nominating and corporate governance committee.

 Each non-employee director who serves as a committee chairperson receives only the cash retainer fee as the chairperson of the committee but not the cash retainer fee as a member of that committee.
 These fees to our non-employee directors are paid quarterly in arrears on a prorated basis.
-Under our Amended and Restated Outside Director Compensation Policy, we also reimburse our non-employee directors for reasonable travel expenses to attend meetings of our board of directors and its committees.
+Under our amended and restated outside director compensation policy, we also reimburse our non-employee directors for reasonable travel expenses to attend meetings of our board of directors and its committees.
 The above-listed fees for service as chairperson or members of committees are payable in addition to the non-employee director retainer specified above.